 What to Do

 If you really want to make a difference, start by taking time for yourself right now because you can’t “change the world” if you’re not around long enough to make that happen.
 Also know that emails, projects, and other work will never stop or slow down enough for you to catch up.
-There will never be a perfect time to take time for you.
+Your work will never love you back.
+And there will never be a perfect time to take time for you.
 If you’re doing worthwhile work, there will never be a shortage of challenges on your plate.

 So, I hereby give you permission to stop trying to save the world.
 If you stop thinking you must go to work each day and save the world, you lift a tremendous burden off yourself and those around you.